Albatross of The Petrel Station

 Tutukaka, New Zealand

-Watching a massive Albatross soaring effortlessly is one of the great pelagic birdwatching experiences, and The Petrel Station seabird tours can produce an exceptional range of these stunning ocean wanderers.
+Watching a massive Albatross soaring effortlessly around is one of the great pelagic birdwatching experiences, and The Petrel Station seabird tours can produce an exceptional range of these stunning ocean wanderers.

 12